 • Client IDs are public and can be shared (e.g. embedded in the source of a web page).

 Your Client Secret is confidential, which means we cannot recover it, so make sure to record it somewhere safe.
-Also, generating a new Client Secret immediately invalidates the current one, which might make your API requests fail until your app is updated.
+Generating a new Client Secret immediately invalidates the current one, which might make your API requests fail until your app is updated.

 The domain dedicated to Snapplify Access is auth.snapplify.com.